SlimIO/Addon/README.md

 ## API

 ### constructor(name: string)
 Create a new Addon with a given name !
-The name length of the addon must be more than two characters long.
+The name length must be more than two characters long.
 ```js
 // VALID
 const myAddon = new Addon("myAddon");